AyeAreEm/Tree-View/README.md

 - ✅ Remove a file or folder
 - ✅ Add a new file or folder
 - ✅ Rename file or folder
-- ✅ Copy file or folder?
+- ✅ Copy file or folder
-- ✅ Paste file or folder?
+- ✅ Paste file or folder
 - Tags for quicker searches?
 - Link a chosen directory to a chosen file (main feature of this. unavailable in regular file explorer)
 - [Settings Section](#settings-section)